-Our ethnic makeup shows that 3% of the workforce Rushcliffe is one of the safest places in Nottinghamshire declared that they were from a background other than with a moderate to low crime rate. white British.
+Rushcliffe is one of the safest places in Nottinghamshire with a moderate to low crime rate.

-Rural areas can suffer significant deprivation in terms of As a Council we strive to encourage a wide range of access to essential services (shops, doctors, hospitals, diversity to be employed within the organisation in school and broadband etc.) Rushcliffe is a largely rural order to reflect the people we serve in the Borough. borough and it is identified as suffering from this type Source: Office of National Statistics of deprivation in the Greater Nottingham Accessibility Strategy.
+Rural areas can suffer significant deprivation in terms of access to essential services (shops, doctors, hospitals, school and broadband etc.) Rushcliffe is a largely rural borough and it is identified as suffering from this type of deprivation in the Greater Nottingham Accessibility Strategy.
 People without access to a private car are especially vulnerable to this type of deprivation.